kenjiaiko/secml/README.md

 <img src="pngs/concept-drift1.jpg" width="180px"><img src="pngs/concept-drift2.jpg" width="180px"><img src="pngs/concept-drift3.jpg" width="180px">

-The graph goes down if the difference between 1st and 2nd is big, it goes up if it is small.
-The difference between 1st and 2nd is small, means the system have blocked malignants at the moment.
+The graph goes down curve like the left graph, if the difference between 1st and 2nd is big.
+Conversely, the difference between 1st and 2nd is small, means the graph goes up curve like the right graph.
+So, if the system have blocked malignants at the moment, the distribution will move from the left graph, go through the center graph (scale-free graph), to the right graph.

  Scale-free is a principle of nature, Concept-Drift is human intervention.
 And Scale-free will have slided by intervention of malignant.